 - In Heroes, the characters' powers were retconned came about after an eclipse, and were taken away temporarily during another eclipse, one that lasted hours.
 The eclipse also covered the entire planet the first time, and did the second time as well.
 It's strange when Peter in New York saw the eclipse at the same time as Claire in Texas, but it's downright stupid that Hiro, who's in Japan sees it at the same time as well.

 - On Angel The Beast also used a ritual to cover the sun with magical darkness.
 The effect only extended to Los Angeles, though it would have spread if they hadn't managed to undo it.
-And made LA a prime vacation spot for vampires as long as it lasted.
+It made LA a prime vacation spot for vampires while it lasted.

 - Eclipses as an origin crop up again in the 2012/2013 entry in the franchise, Kamen Rider Wizard.
 Specifically, a magical ritual during a solar eclipse led to the creation of the villains as well as of Wizard himself.